marberi/mic_hackathon/README.md

+# Disclaimer
+The architecture defined in model.py, initially generated with assistance from ChatGPT, was previously tested on a different sample prior to the hackathon and is reused here.

 # Latent-Constrained Autoencoder for Unsupervised Clustering of 4D-STEM Data

 Autoencoders are a standard approach for dimensionality reduction and representation learning.
 In this project, we explore